I think sometimes blessings will come to you wearing disguises; they’ll come at you sideways and feel less like a blessing than a curse.

 The epiphany was a little more difficult to grasp but I think I got it.
 We had needed for me to get a job and make some money.
 And I have been wanting to continue to develop my editing skills and in general be a part of the film/video production world.
 I was granted these things – each a blessing, if you will.
 The problem was they both came at nearly the same time, almost in opposition to each other and coincidentally when we seemed least capable of handling them.
 But that didn’t change the fact that they were blessings.
 They may not have looked or felt as such, but they were.
 By simply taking a step back, relaxing and letting the worry and the stress dissipate, I was able to see that.

-As a result, I’ve as of this writing nearly finished the edit (a few days past the due date but mainly because it turned out we needed more B Roll), I’m still working at the new job and Addie is at her babysitter’s.
+As a result, I’ve as of this writing nearly finished the edit (a few days past the due date but mainly because it turned out we needed more B Roll), I’m still working at the new job and my daughter is at her babysitter’s.
 I’m still alive, not nearly as stressed as I thought I’d be.
 And we’re in a much better position financially, mentally, and emotionally than we were before all of this came at us.

 A Blessing Can Come In Disguise